IDoCodingStuffs/python-doodles/freeform-log.md

 ### 11 AM
 Another approach to explore: pass in each image in the series in a different channel.
 Might work especially well with ViTs.
 For the attention layer, this can come in handy: https://stackoverflow.com/questions/61619007/pytorch-how-to-add-a-self-attention-to-another-architecture

+3D Model is not doing great.
+Time to retry the transformer with some positional embeddings this time.